musket-ml/musket_core/musket_docs/docs/generic/index.md

 ### Launching project analysis

 `analize.py` script is designed to launch project-scope analysis.
-It is located in the `musket_core` root folder.

 Note that only experiments, which training is already finished will be covered.

-`python ./analize.py --inputFolder "path/to/project"`
+`python -m musket_core.analize --inputFolder "path/to/project"`

 [--inputFolder](reference.md#analyzepy-inputfolder) points to a folder to search for finished experiments in.
 Typically, project root.